Asthma in children and adolescents

 Immunotherapy ("allergy shots") may help reduce asthma symptoms, and the use of asthma medications, in patients with known allergies.
 They may also help prevent the development of asthma in children with allergies.
 Immunotherapy poses some risk for severe allergic reactions, especially for children with poorly controlled asthma, so it is important that the doctor carefully evaluates the child’s asthma condition.

 Researchers are studying an oral form of immunotherapy that uses a sublingual (under-the-tongue) tablet.
-Recent studies indicate that sublingual therapy may be helpful for asthma in particular, and may also be beneficial for allergic rhinitis.
+Recent studies indicate that sublingual therapy may be helpful for asthma.
 However, many questions remain including dosage and duration of treatment.
-At this time, sublingual immunotherapy is not considered standard practice in the United States.
+Sublingual therapy has recently been FDA-approved for allergic rhinitis.
+At this time, it is not approved for asthma treatment in the United States.

 Preventing and Treating Respiratory Infections

 Respiratory infections, including the common cold, can interact with allergies to worsen asthma.
 People with asthma should try to minimize their risk for respiratory tract infections.
 Using alcohol-based hand rubs and washing hands are simple but effective preventive measures.
 Vaccines are also very important for prevention.